ajeglot/academic/content/education/PHD/index.md

 My experience at Aarhus University was divided in 2 stays.
 I first joined the research group of Soil Fertility to learn the methods associated with carbon and nitrogen analyses.
 I conducted many preliminary experiments assessing the nitrogen removal in the bioreactors and starting enrichment cultures to monitor nitrogen removal of the active bacterial species.
 The methods I used included Gas Chromatography, Liquid Chromatography, Colorimetric assays, Spectrophotometry and bacterial counts.
-During my second stay, I designed and supported for the construction of pilot scale bioreactors.
-Subsequently, I operated the pilot plant facility to test different injection methods still with the aim to improve biological nitrogen removal from water.
+During my second stay, I designed the building of pilot scale bioreactors.
+Subsequently, I operated the pilot plant facility to test different injection methods with the aim to improve biological nitrogen removal from water.

 ## Experience at Novozymes

 At Novozymes, I was collaborating with researchers from the department of Microbial Discovery.
-In this department, they are mainly focused in identifying novel enzymes from wild strains and clone them to assess their performances in specific conditions.
-I was trained in microbial screening, isolation, visual taxonomic identification, DNA based identification, genome reading, microbiome studies, qPCR, Mass Spectrophotometry, Flow cytometry NGS sequencing, metagenomics.
+In this department, they are mainly focused on identifying novel enzymes from wild strains and clone them to assess their performances in specific conditions.
+I was trained in microbial screening, isolation, visual taxonomic identification, DNA based identification, genome reading, microbiome studies, qPCR, Mass Spectrophotometry, Flow cytometry NGS sequencing and metagenomics.
 I designed many experiments aiming at comparing microbial growth performances in order to select the best candidates for bioaugmentation.

 At Novozymes, it was passionating to conduct microbial screening from wild enrichment cultures and identify all the different bacteria growing on the plates.
 It was a real playground to see how diverse growth conditions (light, temperature, media composition, oxic conditions) would provide the opportunity to isolate different bacteria.
-It was also very interesting to isolate fungi from environmental samples such as soil and Woodchips.
-Realizing the fungal diversity in very spoil samples was striking, and the diversity of shapes and colors opened my eyes on my ignorance.
+It was also very interesting to isolate fungi from environmental samples such as soil and woodchips.
+Realizing the fungal diversity in soil samples was striking, and the diversity of shapes and colors opened my eyes on my ignorance.
 Thus, it was a pleasure to read more on the topic and gain knowledge on the fungal world.
-I conducted a study comparing mainly Basidiomycete to indentify the fastest grower on a minimal media supplemented with wood dust.
+I conducted a study comparing mainly Basidiomycetes to identify the fastest growing strain on a minimal media supplemented with wood dust.
 Three fungal strains were selected and tested at the pilot facility to investigate how much a fungal inoculation on the woodhcip would promote carbon degradation and therefore enhance biological activity.

 A big part of my activities at Novozymes was focused on genomic analyses.
-I conducted numerous DNA extraction, PCR product preparation for Tagmentation (16s and ITS), library preparation for NGS sequencing.
+I conducted numerous DNA extractions, PCR product preparations for Tagmentation (16s and ITS), library preparations for NGS sequencing.
 Learn more about my experience on the page dedicated to my work at Novozymes.